jcarloslr10/scaling-file-upload-process-on-kubernetes/README.md

 - Console report.
 - HTML report (result.html).

-These reports show a set of metrics and counters related to requests sent to the API to upload documents.
+These reports show a set of metrics and counters related to requests sent to the API to upload PDF files.

 ## Author